NicolasLagaillardie/mpst_rust_github/artifact.md

 hence it may take some time to compile. -->
 <!--
 The rest of the document is organised as follows:
-* Quick Start lets you test that all required componenst are installed correctly
+* Quick Start lets you test that all required components are installed correctly
 * Mp-anon in 5 minutes walks you through writing your first program with mp-anon and demonstrates both the bottom-up and top-down approach.
-* Repso
+* Repo
 Thereafter, we assume that you are in the main directory of the docker file. -->

 ## Part I: Quick Start